USS Lexington (CV-2): 8 May

 Fuel was pumped from the port storage tanks to the starboard side to correct the list and Lexington began recovering damaged aircraft and those that were low on fuel at 11:39.
 The Japanese had shot down three of Lexington's Wildcats and five Dauntlesses, plus another Dauntless crashed on landing.
 At 12:43, the ship launched five Wildcats to replace the CAP and prepared to launch another nine Dauntlesses.
 A massive explosion at 12:47 was triggered by sparks that ignited gasoline vapors from the cracked port avgas tanks.
 The explosion killed 25 crewmen and knocked out the main damage control station.
 The damage did not interfere with flight deck operations, although the refueling system was shut down.
 The fueled Dauntlesses were launched and six Wildcats that were low on fuel landed aboard.
 Aircraft from the morning's air strike began landing at 13:22 and all surviving aircraft had landed by 14:14.
 The final tally included three Wildcats that were shot down, plus one Wildcat, three Dauntlesses and one Devastator that were forced to ditch.

 Another serious explosion occurred at 14:42 that started severe fires in the hangar and blew the forward elevator 12 in above the flight deck.
 Power to the forward half of the ship failed shortly afterward.
 Fletcher sent three destroyers to assist, but another major explosion at 15:25 knocked out water pressure in the hangar and forced the evacuation of the forward machinery spaces.
 The fire eventually forced the evacuation of all compartments below the waterline at 16:00 and Lexington eventually drifted to a halt.
 Evacuation of the wounded began shortly afterward and Sherman ordered "abandon ship" at 17:07.
 A series of large explosions began around 18:00 that blew the aft elevator apart and threw aircraft into the air.
 Sherman waited until 18:30 to ensure that all of his crewmen were off the ship before leaving himself.
 Some 2,770 officers and men were rescued by the rest of the task force.
 The destroyer Phelps was ordered to sink the ship and fired a total of five torpedoes between 19:15 and 19:52.
 Immediately after the last torpedo hit, Lexington finally slipped beneath the waves at 15°20′S 155°30′E. Some 216 crewmen were killed and 2,735 were evacuated.
+17 SBD Dauntless dive bombers, 13 F4F Wildcat fighters, and 12 TBD Devastator torpedo bombers, 42 planes total, went down with Lexington.